A LePage last stand, cost estimates and parting words from the Legislature’s final day

 But LePage told reporters that he hoped Senate Republicans get “destroyed” in the 2018 elections if they blocked it and he said there was “a high likelihood” that he’d call the Legislature back before the election to deal with the issue if they didn’t move the bill forward.
 That sent the chambers into overdrive to get something passed.

-The bill’s sponsor, Assistant House Minority Leader Ellie Espling, R-New Gloucester, and Senate Minority Leader Troy Jackson, who wanted to move a version of the bill, shepherded a version that just affects properties eligible for a property tax exemption and will make cities and towns hire a real estate agent to sell seized properties.
+The bill’s sponsor, Senate Minority Leader Troy Jackson of Allagash, who wanted to move a version of the bill, shepherded a version that just affects properties eligible for a property tax exemption and will make cities and towns hire a real estate agent to sell seized properties.
+CORRECTION: An earlier version of this report incorrectly stated that Assistant House Minority Leader Ellie Espling sponsored the amended bill that passed in the Legislature.
+She backed LePage’s original version of the bill.

 It easily passed in both chambers, but Rep. Will Tuell, R-East Machias, spoke against it on the House floor in the final vote, which came without a roll call.